For an incredibly tasty and dense outdoor snack, this vegan peanut butter fudge with chocolate is the ticket

 5. You can then pour the mixture into a baking paper-lined tin and sprinkle with crush salted peanuts and chocolate chards, before putting in the fridge to set.
 These additions on top are optional but they’re good to add a further depth of flavour to your fudge bars.

 Want more tasty outdoor recipes and vegan outdoor guides?
-Sign up to our newsletter to get it to your inbox!
+Sign up for our newsletter to get it to your inbox!

 Storing your vegan peanut butter chocolate fudge